-According to Wikipedia, a root trainer is a special container that encourages a plant’s roots to grow in a specific pattern.
 Ideally, the roots will grow straight down – without going sideways or circling around the container in a spiral pattern.
 This creates a plug plant that is easy to transplant later in the season.

 A root trainer usually has grooves on the inside of the container.
 These grooves further encourage the roots to grow downward, and they prevent the plant from becoming root bound in the container.

 A root trainer is tall, which allows plenty of space for plant roots to grow downward into the soil before transplant.
 The container is also wider at the top gets more narrow at the bottom, to “funnel” the roots towards the bottom.

 A root trainer also has a hole at the bottom.
 This hole allows excess water to drain out of the container easily.
 More importantly, this hole causes air pruning of the roots that reach the bottom of the root trainer.